uberspark/uberspark/docs/nextgen-toolkit/cossdev-guide/refactor-build.rst

    :linenos:

 As seen from the aforementioned listing, we amend the ``Makefile`` target ``all`` to first switch to the |uberspark| ``generic-platform`` staging that we created earlier.
-We then use the staging command line interface in order to set our compiler, assembler and linker bridges.
 Finally, we invoke the |uobjcoll| build command in order to build the ``hello-mul``
 |uobjcoll|.

 Upon successful build, the ``hello-mul`` |uobjcoll| can be found within the ``uobjcoll/_build`` folder.

+..  note::  The above ``Makefile`` assumes |uberspark| to be installed within ``/c/workspace/uberspark``
+            within a WSL/Ubuntu development environment.
+You need to replace this with the appropriate directory where |uberspark| is installed based on your development environment.
+            See |genuser-guide-ref|:::ref:`genuser-guide-install-installinguberspark`
+            for more details.

 Similarly, we amend the ``Makefile`` ``clean`` target to remove the ``uobjcoll/_build`` folder, which will cleanup all the |uobjcoll| build artifacts.